reimagined/resolve/docs/authentication-and-authorization.md

 const { id: userId } = jwt.verify(jwtToken, jwtSecret)
 ```

 You can store any information in a JWT.
-For instance, during authentication, you can look up a
+For instance, you can look up a user's permissions and add them to the token
-user's permissions and add them to the token.
+during authentication.
 Then, you can check the user's permissions during a command or query execution as shown below:

 ```js
 const { id: userId, permissions } = jwt.verify(jwtToken, jwtSecret);